dilyanaviktorova/QA-Portfolio/test-cases/sample-test-cases.md

 **Expected Result:**
 System displays validation message:
 "Company name is required."
-Form is not submitted.
+Form is not submitted

+**Postconditions:**
+No company is created

 ## Test Case 4: Add New Department

 **Preconditions:**
-User is in Company module
+User is logged in and has access to Company module

 **Steps:**
-1. Open New Company form
+1. Navigate to "Company" tab
+2. Click "+" to create new Company
-2. Click "+" to add Department
+3. Click "+" to add Department
-3. Fill required fields
+4. Fill required fields
-4. Click "Save"
+5. Click "Save"

 **Expected Result:**
-Department is successfully created
+Department is successfully created and appears in the list

+**Postconditions:**
+New department is associated with the company

 ## Test Case 5: Send Email with Recipients